Working together with the City of Vancouver to tackle climate change

 FortisBC and City of Vancouver team up to tackle climate change

-Ceremonial handshake and signing of memorandum of understanding takes place at Vancouver City Hall between Mayor Gregor Robertson and Roger Dall’Antonia, executive vice president customer service and technology, FortisBC.
+Ceremonial handshake and signing of memorandum of understanding takes place at Vancouver City Hall between Mayor Gregor Robertson and Roger Dall’Antonia, president and CEO, FortisBC.

 City of Vancouver policies impact local manufacturing industry